FREE Labor Law Penalties

 Alerts you to the penalties associated with key federal laws such as

 Request a Demo and Receive Free Trial Access

-Under the federal Patient Protection and Affordable Care Act (Health Care Reform), beginning with plan years starting on or after September 23, 2010, group health plans that offer dependent coverage must make the coverage available until a child reaches the age of 26.
+Under the federal Patient Protection and Affordable Care Act (Health Care Reform), group health plans that offer dependent coverage must make the coverage available until a child reaches the age of 26.
 There is a temporary exception for grandfathered group health plans, which may exclude adult children who are eligible to enroll in an employer-sponsored health plan other than the group health plan of the parent.
 This exception will no longer be available for plan years beginning on or after January 1, 2014.

-> Individual states may have requirements that are more favorable to plan participants.
+Individual states may have requirements that are more favorable to plan participants.
 For information about your state, please click here and contact your state insurance department for guidance.

 Please Note: The state laws summaries featured on this site are for general informational purposes only.
 In addition to state law, certain municipalities may enact legislation that imposes different requirements.
 State and local laws change frequently and, as such, we cannot guarantee the accuracy or completeness of the information featured in the State Laws section.
 For more detailed information regarding state or local laws, please contact your state labor department or the appropriate local government agency.